Why Manage Multiple Twitter/X Accounts?

 - Accounts don’t coordinate to manipulate trends or conversations

-- Each account has a unique email and phone number
+- Each account uses a unique email and phone number

 What Gets You Banned